-The first and third tasks will be assigned to host1, the second task will be assigned to host2.
-Example: nast_ver example dmp=3 hosts=myhostfile The file ./myhostfile on LIN determine the list of hosts to JNUX and .\myhostfile on Windows will be read to s to use. ifpbuff ifpbuff=value Default: 4096 Specifies the physical record size, in words, of MSC Nastran IFPStar database physical I/O size is IFPBUFF-1 words.
-The maximum value of IFPBUFF is words.
-Example: prodver nastrar set to 8193 wo n example ifpbuff=8193 The IFPBUFF is ords. ishellext ishellext=value,value, Default: See text.
+Specifies the physical record size, in words, of MSC Nastran IFPStar database. physical I/O size is IFPBUFF-1 words.
+The maximum value of IFPBUFF is 65 words.
+Example: prodver nastran example ifpbuff=8193 The IFPBU set to 8193 words. ishellext ishellext=value,value, Default: See text.
 Defines command processor associations for ISHELL executables.
-Each value is specified as "file-type=processor" where processor is the executable used by MSC Nastranto execute an ISHELL program with the specified file-type.
-See Running an ISHELL Program, 140 for information on using an ISHELL program and the default list of processors.
-Specify two consecutive quotes, e.g., ishellext=ksh="" to specify a null processor, that is to directly execute the ISHELL program.
-Note: You will need protect the qu otes from the sl nell if specified on the command line.
+Each value is specified as "file-type=processor" where processor is the executable used by MSC Nastran to execute an ISHELL program with the specified file-type.
+See Running an ISHELL Program for information on using an ISHELL program and the default list of processors.
+Specify two consecutive quotes, e.g., ishellext=ksh="" to specify a null processor, that is, to directly execute the ISHELL program.
+Note: You will need protect the quotes from the shell if specified on the command line.
 Specify a null file-type to define a processor for files without a file type.
 Specify ".="" to specify a null file-type and a null processor .
-Specifying a file-type already defined in the table will replace the previous entry; specifying a file-type not yet defined in the table will append the new entry to the er of the table, that is, it will be processed last.
+Specifying a file-type already defined in the table will replace the previous entry; specifying a file-type not yet defined in the table will append the new entry to the end of the table, that is, it will be processed last.